zackcornelius/hubitat-ikea/knockturn-alley-driver/README.md

 ### B02 - Obliviate
 <img src="img/Obliviate.gif" height="200px"/>

 The `Obliviate` spell is used when you want the driver to forget specific information present in the device details page.
-When cast, it can:
+When cast, it can remove:
 1. Our state variables (ka_*) - Remove only information that was added by this driver, so that you can go back to using the original driver.
 2. All state variables - Remove all stored state data.
 You may use this if you want to switch drivers and start with a clean state.
 3. Device data - Remove all information present in the `Device Details -> Data` section.
 Useful when switching drivers.